 Most people today are now keenly aware of the effect that wasteful packaging choices have on our environment.
 Dunkin’ has made a point of incorporating more sustainability into its strategy, such as packaging made from recycled content that can be composted after use.
 Dunkin’ is proving that attractive, sustainable, cost-effective packaging is available to businesses who make the effort.

-The craft beer industry has been booming lately, with consumers eagerly seeking out new flavors and brewing styles to experience.
+The craft beer industry has been booming lately, with consumers eagerly seeking out new flavours and brewing styles to experience.
 Dunkin’ has brought its coffee expertise to the table and teamed up with Harpoon Brewery to produce two memorable beers.
 Both the Harpoon Dunkin’ Coffee Porter and Harpoon Dunkin’ Summer Coffee Pale Ale have been enthusiastically embraced by consumers.
 And as you can see, their can packaging is entirely Dunkin’, through and through.

 As the working person has evolved, smartly so has the Dunkin’ brand.
 People still want the reliability of their coffee in the morning, but also want to experience tastes in ways they never have before.
 Dunkin’ beers fit perfectly with this need, providing customers with a great brew to help them unwind.